-About Detroit Action: Detroit Action is a union of Black and Brown, low and no-income, homeless and housing insecure Detroiters fighting for housing and economic justice.
-The organization is a grassroots and member-led, multigenerational, community-based organization fighting for real political power.
+About Detroit Action: Detroit Action is a union of Black and Brown, low and no-income, homeless and housing insecure Detroiters fighting for political power and housing and economic justice.
+The organization is a grassroots, member-led, multigenerational, and community-based organization.
 Detroit Action provides opportunities for individuals and families to develop as full human beings through leadership development workshops, organizer internships, nonpartisan voter education and mobilization drives, direct action, and collaboration with allied organizations locally, statewide, nationally, and even internationally.

-With Michigan Asian American Progressives, launched the Michigan Action SuperPAC and ran an aggressive persuasion campaign that targeted low-propensity Black, LatinX, and Asian American voters in Metro Detroit and key Red-To-Blue districts.
+In partnership with Michigan Asian American Progressives, ran an aggressive persuasion campaign that targeted low-propensity Black, Latinx, and Asian American voters in Metro Detroit and key Red-To-Blue districts

-Led election protection and de-escalation program that recruited and trained 30 poll workers and dispatched folks trained in de-escalation to polling sites across the county.
+Led an election protection and de-escalation program that recruited and trained 30 poll workers and dispatched folks trained in de-escalation to polling sites across the county

-Developed a mutual aid fund that allocated $135,000 to over 200 Wayne County households who were directly impacted by the pandemic.
+Led a voter education and engagement program called “Don’t Quarantine My Vote” focused on COVID-19 relief and educating voters about absentee and early voting, and developed a mutual aid fund that allocated $135,000 to over 200 Wayne County households who were directly impacted by the pandemic

 Flip the Vote’s Support Means:

-Connect mutual aid and service work to policy change.
-Detroit Action helps people with IDs and birth records, criminal diversion court, know-your-rights clinics for unemployment insurance, expungements and vaccine outreach.
-Additional resources will help Detroit Action strengthen staffing in order to direct beneficiaries of this aid into registering to vote and being more active in policy campaigns.
+Additional resources will also allow Detroit Action to connect mutual aid and service work to policy change.
+Detroit Action helps people with IDs and birth records, criminal diversion court, unemployment insurance, expungements and vaccine outreach.
+By strengthening its staffing, Detroit Action can direct beneficiaries of this aid into registering to vote and being more active in policy campaigns.